 Why is STP being introduced?

-Until a few weeks ago, legislation made it compulsory for businesses with 20 or more employees to digitally report payroll details to the ATO.
+Earlier this year, legislation made it compulsory for businesses with 20 or more employees to digitally report payroll details to the ATO.
 However, following an amendment, it is now mandatory for all employers in Australia to adopt a compliant payroll solution, which are often software-based, from 1 July this year.

 What does it mean for me as an accountant or bookkeeper?